Assignment 9 - Music Store - Checkout (part 2) & Order History

 - Create HTML Confirmation String: With the order written to the database you

 are now ready to prepare a confirmation message for the user.
-From ShipOrder_onClick
+Both the email and the browser

 call a function named WriteConfirmationString(intOrderID, dtCartItems).
 This function